He was always a hard-news guy, an old-style, old-school reporter who once told Larry King that "danger is my business."

 Aggressive, intense, confrontational, folksy and sometimes wacky - that's been the image of Dan Rather for more than 40 years.
 His career was born when he broke the news of President John F. Kennedy's assassination in 1963, and in 1981, he replaced CBS broadcasting legend Walter Cronkite at CBS News.
 But now it's Rather's turn to step down.

-60 Minutes.
+His final broadcast as anchor will be March 9, although he will stay on as a correspondent for both editions of 60 Minutes.
 That's fitting, since one enduring chapter in Rather's career has been his dogged reporting and confrontational style on the groundbreaking CBS news magazine launched in 1968.

 During the Democratic National Convention in Chicago that year, Rather was knocked around by Mayor Richard Daley's police.
 CBS viewers saw Rather, wearing a head-set, emerging from a tangle of people on the convention floor.
 He reported to Cronkite that, yes, he was all right.
 Just part of the job.

 Throughout his career, Rather - born Oct.
 31, 1931, in Wharton, Texas - seemed to have the uncanny ability to be at the right story at the right time.

 In Richard Nixon's Republican White House, Rather again would make a name for himself - and not only for his reporting.
 In the heat of the Watergate scandal, Nixon taunted Rather during a news conference.
 "Are you running for something?"
 Nixon asked.
 "No, sir, Mr. President.
 Are you?"
 The GOP was not pleased with Rather's reporting and his name, in some circles, would become synonymous with the "liberal media."
 Few hold a neutral opinion of Rather.